 Today nearly everyone, everywhere, every day comes into contact with plastics.
 While delivering many benefits, the current plastics economy has significant drawbacks that become more apparent by the day.
 If we fail to act, by 2040 the volume of plastic on the market will double.
 The annual volume of plastic entering the ocean will almost triple, from 11 million tons in 2016 to 29 million tons in 2040.
 Ocean plastic stocks will quadruple, reaching over 600 million tons.

-Plastic waste is entering the ocean at a rate of about 11 million metric tons a year, where it is harming marine life and damaging habitats.
+Plastic waste is entering the ocean at a rate of about 11 million metric tons a year, which is harming marine life and damaging habitats.
 Despite growing awareness, the problem continues to worsen.
 Without change, the annual flow of plastic into the ocean will nearly triple by 2040, to 29 million metric tons per year2.
 Already, the ocean is filled with about 165 million tons of plastic.
 That’s 25 times heavier than the Great Pyramid of Giza.

 By 2050 there could be more plastic in the ocean than fish.
 Can you imagine…?